ChristianSi/lytspel/README.md

   * «oi» /OI/ as in «oil, point, a'void» ‹...avoid›
   * «ou» /aU/ as in «mouth, doun» ‹...down›
   * «uu» /u:/ as in «muun, ex'cluud, gruup» ‹moon, exclude, group›
-  * «iu» /ju:/ as in «valiu, kiut, com'piuter» ‹value, cute, computer›
+  * «iu» (/yU/ or /ju:/) as in «valiu, kiut, com'piuter, modiulait» ‹value, cute, computer, modulate›
-  * The spelling «ue» is used in words that are typically spoken with /ju:/ in RP, with /u:/ in GA, e.g. «due, nuetrel, tuen» ‹...neutral, tune›
+  * The spelling «ue» is used in words that are typically spoken with /yU/ or /ju:/ in RP, with /u:/ in GA, e.g. «due, nuetrel, tuen» ‹...neutral, tune›
   * «y» /aI/ as in «pryss, styl, dry» ‹price, style...›

 The consonants are written as follows: